Stlietz/disaster_response_pipeline_project/README.md

 - ./app/templates/go.html and ./app/templates/master.html: html templates for the web app

-- Contains the web app which extracts data from the database and uses the ML model to classify new messages for each of the categories

 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.